Gun shop: United States

-As of early 2019, there were approximately sixty-three thousand licensed gun dealers in the U.S.
+As of early 2019 there were approximately 63,000 licensed gun dealers in the U.S.

 Akin to other general-interest shopping stores, sales at firearm shops tend to increase during the holiday season, with the month of December providing stores with the best margins.
 In the United States, prices for many firearms decreased in the aftermath of the Great Recession, even as general sales remained relatively high.

-Gun store customers in places such as the southern United States often report various reasons for purchasing guns.
-One motivation is the fear of future gun control.
-Another is personal protection.
-Some individuals express interest using their gun purchase as a store of value because, according to one shop owner, "Game boxes break.
-Firearms don't."

 Although it is commonly thought that most gun purchases take place in the context of a firearm-specific independent business, data from the U.S. shows that many purchases actually take place in large chain stores.
-Walmart in particular is the best-selling small arms retailer in the U.S.

 Firearm distributors need to comply with rigorous checks from the Bureau of Alcohol, Tobacco, Firearms and Explosives on a local, state, and federal level.
+In the United States, gun shops are required to have a federal firearms license.
+These licenses exist to administer federally mandated regulations such as bans on straw purchasing.